lowsound42/blog/content/posts/escalator.md

 And then there's the next level of evil tech assholes.
 Personally I think that the New York Times is a neo-liberal rag but [here's something that they wrote that should be read](https://www.nytimes.com/2025/05/30/technology/trump-palantir-data-americans.html).
 Peter Thiel backed Palantir is building a domestic panopticon, the elusive surveillance state that the Republicans have been trying to create since the early 2000's.

 This is scary, fucked up shit.
-And it is directly related to the stupid fucking studio Ghibli stealing image generator machines.
+And it is directly related to the stupid fucking `Studio-Ghibli-stealing-image-generator-machines`.
 These are the same thing, they come from the same place, from the same minds, from the same venture capital money.

 **Krist Novoselic tried to warn us.**